DeepExtrema/Sherlock-Multiagent-Data-Scientist/README.md

 ## 🛠️ **Tech Stack & Dependencies**

-Deepline relies on modern Python and JavaScript ecosystems.
+Sherlock relies on modern Python and JavaScript ecosystems.
 Below are the primary dependencies and their minimum versions (for a complete lockfile with hashes see `mcp‑server/requirements.lock`).

 | Category | Key packages (min version) |
 |----------|---------------------------|